andry-tino/Rosetta/README.md

 [![Build Status](http://antino-enlad.cloudapp.net:8080/job/Rosetta/badge/icon)](http://antino-enlad.cloudapp.net:8080/job/Rosetta/)

-C# to TypeScript via [Roslyn](https://github.com/dotnet/roslyn)
+Toolset for migrating your codebase from C# to TypeScript.

 ## Overview
 **Status:** Work in progress

 _Rosetta_ is a project for converting C# code into [TypeScript](http://www.typescriptlang.org/).
-I do this by means of project [Roslyn](https://github.com/dotnet/roslyn). _Rosetta_ is also a toolset for providing help while converting yourr codebase to TypeScript.
+I do this by means of project [Roslyn](https://github.com/dotnet/roslyn). _Rosetta_ is also a toolset for providing help while converting your codebase to TypeScript.
 The overall solution includes the following tools:

 - **Rosetta** The transpiler to convert ScriptSharp C# code into TypeScript.
 - **Rosetta ScriptSharp Definition Generator** A tool to generate TypeScript definition files out of your ScriptSharp C# codebase.